DataBiosphere/toil/docs/running/cloud/amazon.rst

 #.
 If necessary, create and activate an `AWS account`_

 #.
-Only needed once, but AWS requires that users "subscribe" to use the `Container Linux by CoreOS AMI`_.
-You will encounter errors if this is not done.

-#.
 Next, generate a key pair for AWS with the command (do NOT generate your key pair with the Amazon browser): ::

     $ ssh-keygen -t rsa